Yakovlev Yak-130: Russia

-In 2005, the Russian Air Force passed its first order for 12 Yak-130s.
-The Russian Aerospace Forces intends to buy at least 72 Yak-130s, enough to equip four training regiments.
-Its Commander-in-Chief, Colonel General Aleksandr Zelin, announced on 8 November 2011 that the Russian Defence Ministry was to sign a contract within two weeks with Irkut Corporation for 65 additional aircraft – 55 firm orders plus 10 options.
-Zelin stated that deliveries were expected to be completed by 2017.
+In 2005, the Russian Air Force ordered 12 Yak-130s.
+The Russian Aerospace Forces intended to buy at least 72 Yak-130s, enough to equip four training regiments.
+In November 2011, the Russian Defence Ministry signed a contract with Irkut Corporation for 65 additional aircraft – 55 firm orders plus 10 options.
+Deliveries were expected to be completed by 2017.

-The first serial aircraft was handed to a training center in Lipetsk on 19 February 2010.
-Once the 2005 contract for 12 Sokol plant-made Yak-130s for the Russian Defence Ministry was fulfilled in June 2011, a decision was made that all subsequent Yak-130 orders, both domestic and export ones, would be handled by the Irkutsk Aviation Plant of the Irkut Corporation.
-However, the Russian Air Force only took delivery of the first Yak-130 built by the Irkutsk plant in October 2012.
+The first serial aircraft was handed to a training center in Lipetsk in February 2010.
+Once the 2005 contract for 12 Sokol plant-made Yak-130s for the Russian Ministry of Defense (MoD) was fulfilled in June 2011, a decision was made that all subsequent Yak-130 orders, both domestic and export ones, would be handled by the Irkutsk Aviation Plant of the Irkut Corporation.
+In October 2012, the Russian Air Force took delivery of the first Yak-130 built by the Irkutsk plant.

-In February 2014 Irkut Corporation revealed a contract with the Russian Ministry of Defense (MoD) to supply additional Yakovlev Yak-130 advanced jet trainers to the air force.
-According to Irkut president Oleg Demchenko, the company in December signed a contract with the Defense Ministry on the delivery of 12 Yak-130s to form a new aerobatics team.
+In February 2014, Irkut Corporation revealed a contract with the MoD to supply additional Yakovlev Yak-130 advanced jet trainers to the air force.
+According to Irkut president Oleg Demchenko, the company in December signed a contract with the MoD on the delivery of 12 Yak-130s to form a new aerobatics team.
 At the same time, a second contract for 10 more aircraft for the Russian Naval Aviation was signed.